nicksellen/projects/baseNode_govDocs.md

 * Announce-it: notify others (i.e. 'I plan to do x after yyyy-mm-dd')
 * Ask-for-advice: consult affected, interested or knowledgable parties for advice (not authorization.)

-dm
-individual
-	doocracy
-	announce
-	advice process
-unanimous acceptance
-weighted score voting

-cr
-direct
-	question
-	nvc
-	cbt
-	cbt
-	ask for mediator
-intervention
-	mediator
-	mediators
-	panel
-	volunteer → visitor
-	member → volunteer
-	member → visitor
-	temporary ban
-	indefinite ban

-	1. **Inheritance**
-		1. Collective agreements are built on top of the constitutional agreements.
-		1. In the case of conflict between the consitutional agreements and and the collective agreements, the relevant constitutional agreement should be used in preference and action taken to resolve the conflict.

 1. Changing this document
 	1. Only members and volunteers may participate in changing this document as outlined below.
 	1. An individual or group wishing to change this document must clearly outline their proposal and must ensure that all participants are informed.
 	1. After informed, participants must have at least 3 days to create other proposals.
 	1. After this